NurulIslam-EEE/niche-website-client-side/README.md

 Live site of [Imperial Cars](https://imperial-cars.web.app/).

-## My order page, where customer can see his/her ordered products and delete
+## My order page, where customers can manage his/her ordered

 ## Review page ,where customer can review about the products